 Elevate your breakfast or brunch with this fancy yet approachable Mushroom Goat Cheese Frittata!
 This recipe is ready in just over 30 minutes and even works well for meal prep.

 I love frittatas because they look fancy, they're easy to make and they are a lot more exciting than plain old egg casserole.
-This mushroom goat cheese fritatta is no exception!
+This mushroom goat cheese frittata is no exception!

 Frittatas are versatile and can easily be customized to fit your preferences.
-They are similar to an egg casserole in that they don't have a crust but they are usually made in a cast iron pan.
+They are similar to an egg casserole, except that they don't have a bread/grain base (like this mushroom croissant casserole) and they are usually made in a cast iron skillet.

 Like my vegetarian breakfast casserole, this recipe makes six servings that are great for brunch or saved for a few days of breakfast.